-Last week, we discussed how to calculate the Impact, a very important metric that measures how many people you impacted at a certain show, versus just the number of attendees (see last week’s column for how to calculate this).
+Last week, we discussed how to calculate the Impact, a very important metric that measures how many people you impacted at a certain show, versus just the number of attendees.
 Once you have your Impact number calculated, you can use it to determine some additional valuable metrics, including your response rate for that show and your cost per impact.

 Response rate is very easy to determine, you simply take the number of inquiries or leads (however you choose to determine “interest” at your booth) and divide that by the Impact.
 This will produce your Response Rate, which is a measure of the degree of interest (marketing effectiveness) generated at that show.